Errict Rhett: Life after football

 Rhett is the father of three children: son Errict Jr., and daughters Morgan and Amaurri.
 All three are actively involved in sports; he coaches his son's Optimist league junior football team and regularly attends his daughters' track meets.

 When his playing career ended after the 2000 NFL season, Rhett returned to South Florida, where he grew up.
 Today, he is the chief executive officer of Errict Rhett Custom Homes and the Errict Rhett Foundation.
 Rhett's foundation emphasizes charitable activities that benefit underprivileged children, including an after-school support program, college scholarships, and a mentoring program.

+Outside the main entrance of Spurrier's Gridiron Grille stand "Spurrier's Gator Greats," honoring some of the most distinguished players in Florida Football history.
+In 2021, Rhett was honored as one of Spurrier's Gator Greats, receiving a permanent cement plaque commemorating his accomplishments.